Capta1nRaj/mail-passify/README.md

 const response = await axios.post('YOUR_URL', data)
 ```

-Once the data is sent to the backend, use this method to verify the user:-
+Once the data is sent to the Back-End, use this method to verify the user:-

 ```js
 const { signInVerify } = require("mail-passify");